-Russian film crew blasts off to make first movie in space
+Russian film crew in orbit to make first movie in space

 “Of course, we couldn’t make many things at the first try, and sometimes even at a third attempt, but it’s normal,” he said.

-Shipenko, who will complete the shooting on Earth after filming space episodes, said that Shkaplerov and two other Russian cosmonauts on board the station will all play parts in the new movie.
+Shipenko, who will complete the shooting on Earth after filming the movie’s space episodes, said Shkaplerov and two other Russian cosmonauts now on board the station — Oleg Novitskiy and Pyotr Dubrov — will all play parts in the new movie.

 Russia’s state-controlled Channel One television, which is involved in making the movie, has extensively covered the crew training and the launch.

 “I’m in shock.
-I still can’t imagine that my mom is out there,” Peresild’s daughter, Anna, said in televised remarks minutes after the launch.
+I still can’t imagine that my mom is out there,” Peresild’s daughter, Anna, said in televised remarks minutes after the launch that she watched teary-eyed.

 Dmitry Rogozin, head of the Russian state space corporation Roscosmos, was a key force behind the project, describing it as a chance to burnish the nation’s space glory and rejecting criticism from some Russian media.

+After congratulating the crew on a successful docking, Rogozin said he personally edited the film script to properly reflect the realities of the space flight.

+“We describe some real emergencies that may happen out there,” he said.
+According to the script, the cosmonaut character in the film needs an urgent surgery after being hit by space debris.

-Some commentators argued that the film project would distract the Russian crew and could be awkward to film on the Russian segment of the International Space Station, which is considerably less spacious compared to the U.S. segment.
+Some commentators argued, however, that the film project would distract the Russian crew and could be awkward to film on the Russian segment of the International Space Station, which is considerably less spacious compared to the U.S. segment.
 A new Russia lab module, the Nauka, was added in July, but it is yet to be fully integrated into the station.

-Once they arrive at the space station just over three hours after the launch, the three newcomers will join Thomas Pesquet of the European Space Agency, NASA astronauts Mark Vande Hei, Shane Kimbrough and Megan McArthur, Roscosmos cosmonauts Oleg Novitskiy and Pyotr Dubrov and Aki Hoshide of the Japan Aerospace Exploration Agency.
+On the space station, the three newcomers joined the station’s commander Thomas Pesquet of the European Space Agency; NASA astronauts Mark Vande Hei, Shane Kimbrough and Megan McArthur; Roscosmos cosmonauts Novitskiy and Dubrov; and Aki Hoshide of the Japan Aerospace Exploration Agency.

+After the hatches between the Soyuz and the station were opened, the trio floated in, beaming smiles and exchanging hugs with the station’s crew.

+“I feel like I’m dreaming,” Peresild said during a brief televised hookup with Mission Control in Moscow.

+Shipenko echoed that feeling: “We have been waiting for that for such a long time, and indeed now we feel like in a dream.”

-Novitskiy, who is set to star as the ailing cosmonaut in the film, will take the captain’s seat in a Soyuz capsule to take the crew back to Earth on Oct.
+Novitskiy, who will star as the ailing cosmonaut in the movie, will take the captain’s seat in a Soyuz capsule to take the film crew back to Earth on Oct.
 17.

+Before Russia took the lead in feature filmmaking in space, NASA had talked to actor Tom Cruise about making a movie in orbit.

+NASA confirmed last year that it was in talks with Cruise about filming on the International Space Station with SpaceX providing the lift.
+In May 2020, it was reported that Cruise was developing the project alongside director Doug Liman, Elon Musk and NASA.